reml-lab/BayesLDM/README.md

 # BayesLDM

+BayesLDM: A Domain-specific Modeling Language for Probabilistic Modeling of Longitudinal Data.

 This repository contains the official implementation for the BayesLDM paper.
 This work is supported by National Institutes of Health through grants U01CA229445 and 1P41EB028242.
 The paper was accepted at IEEE/ACM international conference on Connected Health: Applications, Systems and Engineering Technologies (CHASE) 2022.